TheCodingCrystal/Give-Me-Entertainment/README.md

 ### Screenshots
 ![image](https://user-images.githubusercontent.com/50976601/84556383-4d8c0b80-ad1a-11ea-9b6f-a1abf6aacf77.png)

-At the topof the web page, you are greeted with the welcome section, introducing the user to the website.
+At the top of the web page, you are greeted with the welcome section, introducing the user to the website.

 ![image](https://user-images.githubusercontent.com/50976601/84556408-7dd3aa00-ad1a-11ea-94d8-81a37c200e72.png)